nzaman00/MKS22X-BrickBreaker/README.md

 ## Project Description:
 This project is a remade version of the famous Brick Breaker game.
 Using the platform, bounce the ball to hit all the bricks without letting the ball fall off the screen.
 ## Directions:
 You only need to use the mouse to play the game.
 Use the mouse to control the platform, but you can only move the mouse left to right.
 You win if you can clear all the bricks, you lose if the ball drops off the screen.
+If you click your mouse you automatically win.
 ## Development Log:
 ### 5/20:
 Made the platform class, got it to move properly.
 The platform class moves along with the mouse, but if it reaches the walls, it does not move further.